burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 # Introduction

 On that technical note, we would like to share complete information regarding C programming language and all primary C++ programming language standards: C++03/11/14/17/20.
-If you do not know C/C++ at all, this note is less likely for you because it contains subtle technical details for people who are at least familiar with it mosty.
+If you do not know C/C++, this note is less likely for you because it contains subtle technical details for people who are at least familiar with it a bit.
 Here "know" has a weak sense.
-In fact, we have tried to appeal even to people with a bit of background in C/C++.
+We have also tried to appeal in that note to people with a not-so-big background in C/C++.

 Do not get us wrong.
 If you have never seen the C/C++ language to obtain knowledge, we recommend first dedicating some time to reading original books by Bjarne Stroustrup.
 It would be only more effective for you.
 In recent years, Bjarne Stroustrup has made a lot of effort by providing easy-to-read books such as: ["Principles and Practice Using C++"](https://www.stroustrup.com/programming.html) and ["A Tour of C++ (Second Edition)"](https://www.stroustrup.com/Tour.html).
-We highly recommend for whom the language is new firstly read that books.
+We highly recommend for whom the language is new firstly read any of that books.

 If you're not sure should I learn C++ or not, then maybe the example presented in section *"Why learn C++ if I know Python (Toy Example)"* of this document will bring some consideration to your mind.
 C++ is complex, but currently, it's the fastest high-level, general-purpose programming language in the world.

 That note is mainly based on materials from the Reference section and personal experience.
 We think that information can be helpful for three categories of people:
-* People who want to refresh or go deep into several language constructions.
+* People who want to refresh or go deep into several language constructions of C++.
 * Obtain a pretty in-depth overview of new features from C++11/14/17/20.
 * People who need to support (legacy) C++03 or C99 code base.

 Finally, we welcome anybody who wants to make this note cleaner.
-We appreciate the style of *language lawyer* and *practical applicability*, but we don't want to have any of the extremes of both of that styles.
+We appreciate the style of *language lawyer* and *practical applicability*, but we don't want to have any of the extremes of both types.

 # Glossary